-I got off a plane in Jacksonville Florida.
+I got off a plane in Jacksonville, Florida.
 The air was thick with moisture.
 Light pines canopied ground palms in a spongy humus.
-I can tell this story of my home and nearby places where sand dunes and razor grass fall into dells of mud and moss.
+I can tell this story of my home and nearby places, where sand dunes and razor grass fall into dells of mud and moss.
 Rowing through a bayou in North Carolina with trees sprouting from standing water and azaleas that were all bloom no branch.
 Plant life imprints on me.
 One of my first jobs was as a wholesaler at the San Francisco Flower Mart.
-At 18 I drove a truck search long greenhouses for near blooming orchids.
+At 18 I drove a truck, searching long greenhouses for near-blooming orchids.

-For me plants imprint place and time rather than merely objects.
+For me plants shape place and time rather than just being individual objects.
 I usually draw from a single leaf or two which, when repeated, duplicates sensory immersion.

 The first shadow drawings I made captured the flickering light under an oak tree.

 Plant shadows are a perfect subject in that they are tenacious and diaphanous.
-They read unequivocally as themselves no matter how distended the view.
-Since shadows from my perspective are not about the object but rather reference experience, palms and pines offer scent and visual connectors from the thing of it.
+They read unequivocally as themselves, no matter how distended the view.
+Since shadows from my perspective are not about the object but rather reference experience, palms and pines offer scent and visual connections that emerge from the thing of it.

-I live in a beach town that comes with parallel rows of palms framing a waterfront.
-In season I ask the cutters to set a few 8 and 10’ fronds for me.
-I can have some but not all.
+I live in a beach town that has parallel rows of palm trees to mark what was the beach front, which has moved.
+In pruning season I ask the landscape managers to set a few 8 and 10’ fronds aside for me.
+I can have some, but not all.
 The rest go to the elephants, I learned.

 I don’t really have a lot to say about these plant drawings except that I draw them because I like looking at them.
 They are always themselves.
 They are always surprising.